evkx/evkx.github.io/content/models/hyundai/inster/inster_long_range/_index.md

 ---
-title: Hyundai Inster Long Range
+title: Hyundai INSTER Long Range
-linktitle: "Inster Long Range"
+linktitle: "INSTER Long Range"
-description: "Hyundai Inster Long Range is an all-electric hatchback with a WLTP range of up to 355 km (221 miles).
+description: "Hyundai INSTER Long Range is an all-electric hatchback with a WLTP range of up to 355 km (221 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true